ghga-de/ghga-metadata-schema/docs/schema_markdown/Individual_supporting_files.md

 # Slot: supporting_files

-The Supporting Files associated with an entity.
+The alias of one or more Supporting Files that are associated with this Individual.

 URI: [GHGA:Individual_supporting_files](https://w3id.org/GHGA/Individual_supporting_files)